telerik/xaml-docs/controls/raddocking/features/nesteddocking.md

 * Nested scenarios in the autohide areas – due to dragging issues when __RadDocking__ is placed in an unpinned __RadPane__.
 In order to avoid that you could either disable the dragging within the inner __RadDocking__ (you just need to set CanFloat=”False” to each __RadPane__) or the __RadPane__ which holds it should be always pinned.

-* Drag and drop of RadPanes between two RadDocking instances.

 * Deferred DragDropMode is not supported in the nested __RadDockings__.

 ## See Also